Social Media FAQs

 NC Personal Injury Lawyers Explain the Impact of Social Media Evidence

-After an accident, your first steps should be seeking medical attention and then contacting an attorney.
+After an accident, your first steps should be seeking medical attention and then contact an attorney.
 However, for many, posting information on social media may outweigh these priorities.
 While social media allows you to stay connected to your friends and family, your tweets, posts and pictures can be fatal to your personal injury claim.
 Insurance adjusters and lawyers for the defendant in your case can use social media evidence to try to refute your damages or even deny your injuries altogether.

 At Riddle & Brantley, our personal injury lawyers have seen how damaging a few Facebook posts or Instagram photos can be.
 Therefore, we always advise our clients to be cautious of any social media posts they make after an accident and during a claim.
 Below, our legal team answers common questions about social media and personal injury.
 If you have further questions, then we can provide answers in a free initial consultation.